0u812/bpsd-slides-2018-src/slides/advantages-of-standards.md

 <span class="fragment fade-in" style="position:relative;top:-120px;font-size:2em;text-decoration: underline;color:#ff2c2d" data-fragment-index="4"> **BUT** </span>

 note:
-    There are a number of reasons to use a standard encoding instead of coming up with ad-hoc Matlab code to run your model.
+    ∙ We develop tools to support this kind of model. (standards) There are a number of reasons to use a standard encoding instead of coming up with ad-hoc Matlab code to run your model.
 Some reasons include:
     ∙ You can re-use smaller models by including them in bigger models, that's composability.
 For example, if you have a model of the EGFR pathway and the insulin